ObadaMoustafa/todo-list-app/README.md

 - not important & not urgent

 so we gonna do that in this app. you simply can register a new account and track your tasks everyday.
-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 ____________